EnviroDIY/ModularSensors/README.md

 - AltSoftSerial is not directly supported on the AtSAMD21, but with some effort, the timers could be configured to make it work.
 - SoftwareSerial_ExtInts is not supported at all on the AtSAMD21.
 - Any digital pin can be used with SDI-12.
+- Because the USB controller is built into the processor, you may lose serial output views when the processor sleeps.
 ___

 AtMega2560 (Arduino Mega) - Should be fully functional, but untested.